MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ====================================================================== -->
 ## Overview

-Workspaces enable you to save a change that you make in Devtools to a local copy of the same file on your computer.
-For this tutorial, you should have the following settings on your machine.
+Workspaces let you save a change to a file using DevTools to a local copy of the file on your computer.
+The following prerequisites are needed for this tutorial.

-* You have the source code for your site on your desktop.
+* You have the demonstration source code on your desktop.

 * You are running a local web server from the source code directory, so that the site is accessible at `localhost:8080`.